centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fixed an issue that caused MBI pages to not be displayed even with the module and license installed.
+- Fixed an issue that prevented MBI pages from being displayed even when module and license are installed.
-- Improve time for daily ETL calculation.
-- Fixed the bug when report can't be sent by email with O365.
+- Fixed an issue where report could not be sent by email with Microsoft Office 365.
+#### Enhancements

+- Improved time for daily ETL calculation.

 ### 22.04.3